Tatis Jr., Myers hit home runs as Padres beat Giants 5-3

 TRAINER’S ROOM

 Padres: 1B Eric Hosmer was back in the lineup after missing two of the first four games with a non-COVID-19 illness.
-“He’s feeling pretty good right now,” manager Jayce Tingler said.
+“He’s feeling pretty good right now,” Tingler said.
 “We’ve got him in the lineup and we believe he’s going to be good to go.”
 Hosmer had two bases-clearing doubles in a 7-2 season-opening win against Arizona on Friday night and hit a solo homer in a 4-3 loss Sunday.

-Giants: Both 1B Brandon Belt (right Achilles tendinitis) and 3B Evan Longoria (right oblique strain) are making progress and expected to be ready to return later this week. … INF Yolmer Sanchez has begun baseball activities in recent days as he deals with back spasms. … RHP Trevor Cahill (right index fingernail injury) was scheduled to throw a bullpen.
+Giants: 1B Brandon Belt (right Achilles tendinitis) and 3B Evan Longoria (right oblique strain) are both making progress and expected to be ready to return later this week. … INF Yolmer Sanchez has begun baseball activities in recent days as he deals with back spasms. … RHP Trevor Cahill (right index fingernail injury) threw a bullpen that Kapler said went well.

 ROSTER MOVE